binipringle/constructs/_texts/1-condensedoutline.md

 - {:.indent-0}**(3) Madisonian Republicanism (synthesis of 1 & 2)**:
 - {:.indent-2}faction unavoidable - government cannot erase self-interest
 - {:.indent-2}but government must advance the common good, not simply facilitate private interests
 - {:.indent-2}means to accomplish set out in Federalist 10 & 51:
-- {:.indent-2}remove power from direct control of people through system of representation; and encourage civic virtue in the representatives.
+- {:.indent-5}remove power from direct control of people through system of representation; and
+- {:.indent-5}encourage civic virtue in the representatives.

 ---